M1kYbaD/medical-staff-app/README.md

 <p align="center">
   <img src="public/angular_icon_gradient.gif" alt="angular-logo" width="130px" height="130px"/>
   <br>
-  <em>MedicalStaffApp is a web application developed in Angular <br>
-    for managing and consulting medical and healthcare personnel.
+  <em>MedicalStaffApp is a web application developed in Angular for managing and consulting medical and healthcare personnel.
     <br> It allows you to view, filter and navigate staff data in a simple and intuitive way.</em>
   <br>
 </p>